kitproj/kit/README.md

 | `podman play kube`  | ✔                   | ✖              | ✖           | ✖              | ✖            | ✔           | ✔?     |
 | `foreman run`       | ✖                   | ✔              | ✖           | ✔              | ✔            | ✖           | ✖      |

-Tilt, Skaffold, and Garden are in the same problem space.
+Tilt, Skaffold, and Garden are in the same problem space, but they all cross the boundary into deployment and often require Kubernetes.

+You could also use is a more sophisticated `make -j4`.

 ## Install